SeanNobel/speech-decoding/README.md

 ## ToDos

-- [ ] Correct CLIP Loss

-Perfectly align speech and EEG
+* Perfectly align speech and EEG
   - [ ] Encode 3s chunks of speech every iteration, not doing it beforehand
   - [ ] Solve the problem of EEG recording having slightly different lengths (find how they correspond each other)

-Make subject layer each for subject
+* Make subject layer each for subject
   - [x] Basic implementation
   - [ ] Optimize above (unuse for-loop)

 - [x] Exclude excluded subjects in the paper

+- [ ] Correct CLIP Loss

 - [ ] The paper says "1x1 convolution" but how do we apply 1x1 convolution to sequences?